 2. Deer in headlights.
 The deer head mask and toile dear fabric in his costume mixed with chartreuse tassels and ball fringe were to die for.
 Then, he tops it off with a cane, complete with a prancing deer ornament.

-3. New wave of jesters in town.
+wave of jesters in town.
 Carnaval had not even officially begun and I knew she was right!
 I mean look at the creativity of these masks and costumes made of cut foam.
 A lot of cut foam.
 Hours, and hours of cut foam.

 4. Clowning Around Carnaval.
 The Italians really put the time and energy into their entire performance.
 If you didn’t watch the video above, you must go back and watch this guy.
 He was playing these instruments covered in fabric!
 A clown after my own heart.
 Did I mention that Boyd spotted him first?

 I was like a kid in a candy shop!
 My eyes were feasting on the costumes around me.
 Thankfully Boyd was on watch for the next ones for me to photograph.

 8. Traditional Venetian Couple.
 From steampunk to handmade Venetian replica fashion, there was not a single costume like another.